hphelion/documentation/migration-overview.md

 ##Managing security group creation## {#SecurityGroups}

-Managing security groups has changed significantly between versions 12.12 (and earlier) and version 13.5 of the HP Helion Cloud software.
+Managing security groups has changed significantly between versions 12.12 (and earlier) and version 13.5 of the HP Helion Public Cloud software.
 For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.

 ## Note on ongoing CLI support ## {#CLIdeprecation}